rheone/gastronomic/recipes/desserts/OverlyComplexChocolateChipCookies.md

    -  Combine cooled **brown butter**, **roasted sugar**, **dark brown sugar**, **salt**, **vanilla extract**, and **Bourbon**.
 Cream mixture until incorporated and no lumps remain
    -  Add **egg** and additional **egg yolk** to mixture and incorporate until smooth
    -  Allow to rest for 3 to 5 minutes before and work again for approximately 30 seconds.
 Repeat rest and work a couple of times until mixture becomes thick, smooth, and glossy.
 This allows the sugar to properly dissolve in the mixture
-1. Combine flour mixture with wet ingredients until just combined
+1. Add flour mixture in 2 stages to wet ingredients until just integrated
-1. Add **semisweet chocolate chunks** and **dark chocolate chips**
+1. Add measured **semisweet chocolate chunks** and **dark chocolate chips**
 1. **Allow dough to rest for 12 to 24 hours** in the refrigerator in an air tight container

 ### Cookie Baking

+1. Prepare 2-3 baking sheets with parchment
 1. Preheat oven to 375°F with a central oven rack
-1. Make dough balls from approximately 3 tbs each of cookie dough
+1. Make 24 dough balls of approximately 3 tbs each of cookie dough
 1. For added texture tear each dough ball in half and sticking sticking the smooth sides back together with the rough sides facing outward
+1. Top dough balls with a few **extra chocolate chunks/chips** for flavor and presentation
-1. Bake one cookie sheet at a time for 10 to 14 minutes, rotating cookie sheet 180 degrees at the half way point
+1. Bake one cookie sheet at a time for 12 to 14 minutes, rotating cookie sheet 180 degrees at the half way point in your not cooking in a convection oven
 1. Lightly sprinkle still warm cookies with a bit of **course finishing salt**
-1. Allow cookies to cool on a wire rack and store in an air tight container
+1. Allow to cool slightly and set before transferring cookies to finish cooling on a wire rack

 ## Footnotes